How to make ice cream

 Method:

-1. Put the cream and milk in a large, heavy-based saucepan.
+- Put the cream and milk in a large heavy-based saucepan.
 Add the vanilla pods and heat gently until almost boiling, then remove from the heat and leave to infuse for 20 minutes.
-Remove the vanilla pods, scrape out the seeds and mix into the cream.
-(Reserve the vanilla pods so you can re-use them, see above.)
+Remove the vanilla pods, scrape out the seeds with the point of a knife and mix into the cream.

-2. Put the yolks, sugar and a pinch of salt in a bowl and beat for 3 minutes, using an electric hand whisk, until thick and pale – the beaters should leave a ribbon trail in the mixture.
-Gradually beat in the cream mix, then pour into a clean pan.
+- Put the yolks, sugar and a pinch of salt in a bowl and beat for 3 minutes using an electric hand whisk until thick and pale – the beaters should leave a ribbon trail when lifted out of the mixture.
+Gradually beat in the infused cream mixture, then pour into a clean pan.

-3. Cook over a very low heat, stirring constantly with a wooden spoon, for about 10 minutes, until thickened.
-The custard should coat the back of the spoon and reach 75°C on a thermometer.
-Pour into a bowl and cover the surface with cling film to prevent a skin forming.
-Cool for 1 hour, then chill for at least 2 hours.
+- Cook over a very low heat, stirring constantly with a wooden spoon, for about 10 minutes until thickened.
+The heat needs to be low, otherwise the eggs will scramble.
+Here’s how to tell if the custard mix is ready: the temperature should be 75°C on a digital thermometer and the custard should coat the back of the spoon (if you draw the tip of your finger through the custard on the spoon, it should leave a clear trail).
+Pour the custard into a bowl and cover the surface with a piece of damp compostable baking paper to prevent a skin forming.
+Cool for an hour, then chill for at least 2 hours.

 Variations using our vanilla ice cream recipe